lohedges/vmmc/README.md

 if `computeEnergy` were instead a member of some object called `Foo`.

-For simplicity we provide a simple container for callback functions.
-This simplifies their assignment and makes it possible to pass a single callback argument to the constructor of the VMMC object.
+For simplicity we provide a container for callback functions.
+This simplifies assignment and makes it possible to pass a single callback argument to the constructor of the VMMC object.

 ```cpp
 struct CallbackFunctions